LeandroFabianRocco/Quadcopter/README.md

 ## Getting Started 🚀

-_These instructions will allow you to obtain a copy of the running project on your local machine for development and testing purposes._

-Look **Deployment** to know hot to deploy the project.
+At the first, you need to install MCUXpresso from NXP company and the SDK for the FRDM-K64F board with all peripheral drivers.
+Also, you need the MPU6050 accelerometer and gyroscope sensor to implement the PID (Proportional, Integral, Derivative) controller.

 ## Hardware 🔧